dagargo/elektroid/README.md

 ```
 $ elektroid-cli df 0
 Filesystem            Size            Used       Available       Use%
-+Drive          1006108672       215891968       790216704     21.46%
-RAM               67108944        15037872        52071072     22.41%
++Drive           959.50MiB       198.20MiB       761.30MiB     20.66%
+RAM               64.00MiB        13.43MiB        50.57MiB     20.98%
 ```

 ### Sample commands

 * `ls` or `list-samples`

 It only works for directories.
-Notice that the first column is the file type, the second is the size in MiB (it is the same unit used in the devices although it is showed there as MB), the third is an internal cksum and the last one is the sample name.
+Notice that the first column is the file type, the second is the size, the third is an internal cksum and the last one is the sample name.

 ```
 $ elektroid-cli ls 0:/
-D 0.00 00000000 incoming
+D              0B 00000000 drum machines
+F       630.34KiB f8711cd9 saw
-F 0.09 3d71644d square
+F         1.29MiB 0bbc22bd square
 ```

 * `mkdir` or `mkdir-samples`